The X-Files Collectible Card Game: History

 The Premiere Edition of The X-Files CCG was released in 1996 and debuted at Gen Con.
-80 million cards were initially shipped on November 1st, 1996.
+80 million cards were initially shipped on November 1, 1996.
 The game was developed by NXT Games and slated to be published by Donruss.
 With the sale of Donruss to Pinnacle Entertainment, the licensing rights were transferred to the United States Playing Card Company (USPCC).
 Over the next year, USPCC would create the first expansion, codenamed 101361 (after Fox Mulder's fictional birthday), a 2nd edition set known as The Truth Is Out There, and a number of promotional cards.
 A second expansion, codenamed 22364 (after Dana Scully's fictional birthday) and comprising roughly 138 cards, was in development when the game was terminated in early 1998.
 Three collector sets were also cancelled.

-NXT Games had planned an expansion set based on the impending film The X-Files.
+NXT Games had planned an expansion set based on the impending film The X-Files: Fight the Future.

 Sets

-Official sets
+Official Sets

-The following full sets were created and released by USPCC:
+The following editions and expansion of The X-Files CCG were developed and released by USPCC: